johanfive/fyi/README.md

 # FYI

-> "Like phone apps that wait until you pick up your device to notify you"
+> "Like mobile apps that wait until you pick up your device to notify you"

+The `FYI` extension ensures important information gets noticed.

 + Nobody reads READMEs
 + Motion attracts attention

 ## READMEs in motion

-The `FYI` extension ensures important information gets noticed.

 > When someone pulls a branch containing an updated markdown file,
 > they will see a notification pop up in VS Code.